drkrthnblk/flask_blueprint_multi_db_conn/README.md

 # BluePrintFlaskProject
-Flask project with Blueprint and connection with multi database capability
+Flask project with Blueprint and connection with multi database capability and runs using gunicorn

 This Project has been build on Ubuntu 20.04

+This project connects with a MySQL and a postgresql DB

+The DB tables schemas are defined in the model.py file

+The DB configs are in config.py file

 create a virtual environment